yousef8192/XGrapher/README.md

 * Exceptional Error Handling (such as x/0, sqrt(-ve), log(0), ...).

 * Efficient handling of Asymptotic Discontinuities in functions.

+* Ability to Plot multiple curves in the same graph and scale it accordingly.

 * Ability to compute the domain and asymptotic points of the specified function.